elastic/ecs/rfcs/text/0040-removable-media-device.md

 ## Usage

- * These storage device fields can be used to describe some events and alerts that's associated with a storage device and were proven to be [useful](https://www.elastic.co/security-labs/Hunting-for-Suspicious-Windows-Libraries-for-Execution-and-Evasion) for Elastic Defend.
+ * These volume device fields can be used to describe some events and alerts that're associated with a volume device.
+It was proven to be [useful](https://www.elastic.co/security-labs/Hunting-for-Suspicious-Windows-Libraries-for-Execution-and-Evasion) for Elastic Defend.

  * A new [Device control](https://github.com/elastic/endpoint-dev/issues/12662) feature is being developed.
-The feature is based on these storage device information.
-These fields will be used by the UI management console as well as the software running on all the managed hosts to determine what kind of access to the storgae can be allowed.
+The feature is based on the volume device information defined in this fieldset, which will be used by the UI management console as well as the software running on all the managed hosts, Virtual Machines, and containers to determine what kind of protections can be applied.

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.